 Should Carnivores Get Vegetables?

 We aim to feed our pets a healthy diet comprised of whole foods that are species appropriate.
 This means we try to mimic what their wild counterparts are designed to eat.
-In many modern raw diets, 15-25% of the total diet is vegetables.
+A lot of modern raw diets include 15-25% of the total diet is vegetables.
 In the wild, dogs and cats might not consume the same amounts or types of vegetables as our domestic pets.
-So why do we do it?
+So why do we add veggies?
 There are some important reasons to include them!

 Wild Vs. Modern

 In the Wild: Wild canines and felines have very different lifestyles from our domestic friends.
 They live in remote areas with minimal exposure to toxins and modern-day pollutants and chemicals.
 They consume foods that are regional and seasonal, including fresh, whole prey with all the organs, and vegetation such grasses*, fresh wild-fed tripe, fermenting fallen fruits (seasonal), tree bark and occasional roots.
 They would also be eating the fur and feathers of their prey which act as roughage inside the digestive tract.
 This diet supports a healthy microbiome and digestive function.
 Additionally, wild felines and canines travel great distances and hunt for their prey, which gives them excellent physical endurance in comparison to most modern dogs and cats.
 This changes their cellular functions by significantly increasing metabolic rate and aerobic respiration, resulting in increased immune function and overall health.
 Our pet’s wild counterparts need this advantage to survive in the wild.